 We have entered into employment agreements with each of our NEOs which include the specific terms set forth below.
-We believe that having employment agreements with our executives is beneficial to us because it provides retentive value, subjects the executives to key restrictive covenants, and generally gives us a competitive advantage in the recruiting process over a company that does not offer employment agreements.
+We believe that having employment agreements with our executives is beneficial to us because it provides retentive value and subjects the executives to key restrictive covenants.
 See "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements" for detail regarding these agreements.